From Xojo Documentation

-The following example draws sample color patches in a Canvas with varying levels of transparency.
-With the HSV function, the range is from 0 to 255.
+The following example draws a color patch in a Canvas with 75% transparency.
+With the CMY function, the range is from 0 to 255.
 Zero is completely opaque and 255 is completely transparent.
 The code is in the Paint event.

 g.ForeColor = CMY(0.0, 0.0, 0.0)